Krasen007/MoneyExperiment/README.md

 * Whats new in version 1.3.9.x:

-Added promt for elevated rights;
+<del>Added promt for elevated rights;</del> Disabled for now.
 Added check for new version;
 Added installer;
 Added option to rename items;

 * Whats new in version 1.3.x